Bolt3D: Generating 3D Scenes in Seconds: Related work

 \paragraph{3D Generation.} Directly generating 3D representations circumvents the limitations of the previous works, by combining the ability of generative models to handle ambiguity while avoiding a costly distillation/optimization stage.
-Early diffusion-based models denoise a voxel grid that parameterizes a radiance field~\cite{muller2023diffrf} require 3D supervision.
-The difficulty in obtaining such 3D data motivated the formulation of a denoising objective on 2D images with a rendering bottleneck~\cite{szymanowicz2023viewset_diffusion,tewari2023diffusion}, similar to early GAN~\cite{goodfellow2014gan}-based works that directly output voxel grids~\cite{henzler2019platonicgan}, radiance fields~\cite{schwarz2020graf, yu2022generating} or tri-planes~\cite{chan2021eg3d} using differentiable rendering to directly train on 2D images.
-Follow-up works improve the architecture~\cite{xudmv3d} and the 3D representation~\cite{wang2024splatflow, lin2025diffsplat, zhang2024world}, but such approaches have shown limited success beyond individual objects and small baseline camera motion.
-Some more recent works~\cite{liang2024wonderland,yu2024wonderworld,chen2025mvsplat360,zhang2024world} exploit temporal locality to generate videos given camera trajectories.
-A second body of work aims to improve the efficiency of the generation process by using fine-tuning pretrained VAEs to reduce the computational burden of the generation process, showing remarkable success on bounded objects~\cite{lin2025diffsplat,meng2024zero1tog,roessle2024l3dg,xiang2024trellis,zhang2024clay,zhang20233dshape2vecset}.
-We similarly train a VAE on a joint image-geometry latent space, but our focus is on complex, unbounded scenes.
+Early diffusion-based models denoise a voxel grid that parameterizes a radiance field~\cite{muller2023diffrf} and require 3D supervision.
+The difficulty in obtaining such 3D data motivated the formulation of a denoising objective on 2D images with a rendering bottleneck~\cite{anciukevicius2022renderdiffusion,anciukevicius2024denoising,szymanowicz2023viewset_diffusion,tewari2023diffusion}, similar to early GAN~\cite{goodfellow2014gan}-based works that directly output voxel grids~\cite{henzler2019platonicgan}, radiance fields~\cite{schwarz2020graf, yu2022generating,niemeyer2020giraffe} or tri-planes~\cite{bautista2022gaudi,chan2021eg3d} using differentiable rendering to directly train on 2D images.
+Follow-up works improve the architecture~\cite{xudmv3d} and the 3D representation~\cite{wang2024splatflow, lin2025diffsplat}, but such approaches have shown limited success beyond individual objects and small baseline camera motion.
+Some more recent works~\cite{liang2024wonderland,schwarz2025ggs} exploit temporal locality to generate videos given camera trajectories.
+A second body of work aims to directly learn a `natively 3D' latent space, showing remarkable success on bounded objects~\cite{lin2025diffsplat,meng2024zero1tog,roessle2024l3dg,xiang2024trellis,zhang2024clay,zhang20233dshape2vecset}, but lagging behind in quality when applied to 3D scenes with backgrounds~\cite{kim2023neuralfieldldm,ren2024scube,schwarz2024wildfusion,yang2024prometheus} due to limitations of the autoencoder.
+We opt for a view-centric representation and analyze the architecture and training recipe of the autoencoder to achieve very high visual fidelity.
 Most similar to our work is latentSplat~\cite{wewer24latentsplat} which learns a latent geometry representation similar to ours.
 However, latentSplat is limited to single object categories, is only applicable to 2-view reconstruction and features a VAE-GAN framework.
-Our model works on any object or scene, can take any number of images as input (as few as 1) and builds on a powerful latent diffusion model.
+Our model works on any object or scene, can take any number of images as input and builds on a powerful latent diffusion model.
 We also demonstrate that our method performs better.